VladimirBorodko/gits/recommendations.md

 **Why?** decrease risk of merge conflicts

-## Workflows
+## Work-flows

 ### Stick with a central repository and have each contributor work in it

-- Git provides for crazy complexity in repository workflows, stay away from these initially and probably for most internal development purposes
+- Git provides for crazy complexity in repository work-flows, stay away from these initially and probably for most internal development purposes
 - Have one central repository everyone pulls from and pushes to.
 - Public projects with many contributors and perhaps a team of maintainers often need more than a central repository.
 This is where GitHub pull requests come into play.
-- Some teams setup advanced workflows for approval processes, in my opinion this is best handled outside version control
+- Some teams setup advanced work-flows for approval processes, in my opinion this is best handled outside version control
 	- Deployment processes can control who performs them
 	- Preventing mistakes in the central repository from new contributors is better left as an education opportunity, a chance to enhance team collaboration instead of adding overhead to approve every change ever.

-**Why?** this central model provides for most needs of a small development team, advanced workflows add significant overhead.
+**Why?** this central model provides for most needs of a small development team, advanced work-flows add significant overhead.

 ### Integrate frequently